aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/README.md

 #### Ontology design option 2: Re-using elements

-Pointing the relationship 'has name' to teh same element means you use less of the canvas, but it may be more difficult to lay out and visualisae later on, especially if lots of entities have a name.
+Pointing the relationship 'has name' to the same element means you use less of the canvas, but it may be more difficult to lay out and visualisae later on, especially if lots of entities have a name.

 ![Re-se an element](rdf/rdf-graph-development-lifecycle-2-op-2.png)